Suggestions

 This is a fallen world with much suffering.
 I believe Jesus truly grieves at our pain.
 Cancer is, perhaps, one of the most blatant indications of a fallen creation.

 Because of its increase and its persistence worldwide I think it indicates Christ is coming back soon.
-I know there are theories out there that curing cancer would be taking away a milk cow for the pharmaceutical companies, that there are multiple ways to cure cancer that God has given in modifying diet, herbs, lifestyle, etc.
+I know there are theories out there that curing cancer would be taking away a cash cow for the pharmaceutical companies, that there are multiple ways to cure cancer that God has given in modifying diet, herbs, lifestyle, etc.

 I am a watcher.